evanwill/web-cites/content/1-citing.md

 > "Coronavirus Disease 2019 (COVID-19)." *University of Idaho*, 23 May 2020. *Internet Archive*, web.archive.org/web/20200515231836/https://www.uidaho.edu/vandal-health-clinic/coronavirus.
 >
 > Cieplak-Mayr von Baldegg, Kasia.
 "Inside the Internet Archive". *The Atlantic*, 7 May 2013. *Internet Archive*, web.archive.org/web/20160414123101/http://www.theatlantic.com/technology/archive/2013/05/inside-the-internet-archive/466068/.

+Keep in mind that many citation style guides are seriously out of date with modern scholarship methods and information sources, thus inadequately describe how to handle citing web resources.
+Few style guides mention the use of web archive links and some dictate not citing web pages at all (which seems a particularly lazy and risky practice).

+*IMO:* Rather than following the details of a citation style, it is better for ongoing scholarship to provide as much detail as possible for people to understand and find your evidence.
+It is often helpful to provide an "accessed on" date so that people will know *when* you are citing.